Altaruss28/Origin/Documentation/incrementalChangelog.md

 - Percentage of blessed population thresholds down to 20%, 40%, 60%, 80%

 #### Beer/Food changes
-- Hops farm cost up to 20 wood, health up to 500
+- Hops farm cost up to 20 wood
-- Hops per delivery down to 1
 - Inn cost up to 20 wood, 20 stone, population coverage up to 50
 - Beer coverage popularity modifier stays at +1 per level, up to +4
-- Wheat farm cost up to 20 wood, health up to 500
+- Wheat farm cost up to 20 wood
-- Wheat per delivery down to 1
 - Mill cost up to 20 wood, 20 stone
 - No rations popularity modifier to -10, half rations to -5, extra rations to +5, double rations to +10
 - Meat per delivery down to 5, apples per delivery up to 5, cheese per delivery up to 5, bread per delivery up to 10
-- Hunter's post health down to 125

 #### Fear factor condenstation
-- All positive fear factor building cost up to 100 gold, health ranging from 125 to 500, the larger the building, the more health
+- All positive fear factor building cost up to 100 gold
-- All negative fear factor building cost up to 200 gold, health ranging from 125 to 500, the larger the building, the more health
+- All negative fear factor building cost up to 200 gold
 - Base fear factor coverage to 64 population (4 times more coverage)

 #### Housing condensation
-- Hovel cost up to 20 wood, health up to 500, population per hovel up to 25
+- Hovel cost up to 20 wood, population per hovel up to 25
 - Population per keep up to 25

+#### Other
+- Killing pit damage down to 10k, cost down to 10 gold

 ### Map changes:
 - Reduced the number of deer groups and iron mine spots on all maps, except the AI ones